modernxmpp/modernxmpp/docs/client/groupchat.md

 (\*) A *group chat* will display an existing admin as such but it will not encourage/allow someone to be promoted to admin.
 UI options in *group chats* only allow a member to become an owner but not admin.
-So admins are discouraged by the UI but will be displayed as such if the end up being one for some reason.
+So admins are discouraged by the UI but will be displayed as such if they end up being one for some reason.

 (\*\*) Everybody is a member in *group chats*